haneenDev/udacity-azure-cicd/README.md

 - Go to [https://dev.azure.com](https://dev.azure.com) and sign in.
 - Create a new private project.
-- Under Project Settings create a new service connection to Azure Resource Manager, scoped to your subscription and resource group.
+-Create a new service connection to Azure Resource Manager, select subscription and the app service.
-- Create a new pipeline linked to your GitHub repo.
+- Create a new pipeline linked to your GitHub repo using GiThub YAML File.

 Screenshot of the App Service in Azure:

 ![screenshot-webapp-service](https://user-images.githubusercontent.com/43758373/104779603-6a952b00-5790-11eb-9f6a-6a31b506364c.PNG)

-Screenshot of a successful run of the project in Azure Pipelines:
+Screenshot of a successful deployment of the project in Azure Pipelines:

 ![screenshot-azure-pipeline-deployment](https://user-images.githubusercontent.com/43758373/104779545-55200100-5790-11eb-9dd8-ca3e0153e3df.PNG)